-Laryngeal carcinoma can metastasize to several locations among which neck is the most frequent.
-In this case report 53 years old patient who diagnosed with laryngeal carcinoma underwent total laryngectomy, total thyroidectomy and right radical neck dissection.
-Contralateral neck dissection was planned for three weeks later.
-On the third postoperative week the patient developed VI and VII cranial nerve paralysis.
-The patient was given palliative chemoradiotherapy however, one year after the primary diagnosis and three months after the cavernous sinus metastasis he died.
-Despite the fact that the metastasis of the laryngeal carcinoma to the cavernous sinus is very rare, it has a very unfavorable prognosis
+Laryngeal carcinoma can metastasize to many locations among which the neck is the most frequent.
+In this case report, a 53-year-old patient who was diagnosed with laryngeal carcinoma underwent total laryngectomy, total thyroidectomy and right radical neck dissection.
+Contralateral neck dissection was planned for 3 weeks later.
+On the third post-operative week, the patient developed VI and VII cranial nerve paralysis.
+The patient was given palliative chemoradiotherapy.
+However, 1 year after the primary diagnosis and 3 months after the cavernous sinus metastasis, he died.
+Despite the fact that the metastasis of the laryngeal carcinoma to the cavernous sinus is very rare, it has a very unfavourable prognosis.